Irish language: Connacht

 Historically, Connacht Irish represents the westernmost remnant of a dialect area which once stretched across from the centre of Ireland.
 The strongest dialect of Connacht Irish is to be found in Connemara and the Aran Islands.
 Much closer to the larger Connacht Gaeltacht is the dialect spoken in the smaller region on the border between Galway (Gaillimh) and Mayo (Maigh Eo).
 There are a number of differences between the popular South Connemara form of Irish, the Mid-Connacht/Joyce Country form (on the border between Mayo and Galway) and the Achill and Erris forms in the northwest of the province.

 Features in Connacht Irish differing from the official written standard include a preference for verbal nouns ending in -achan, e.g. lagachan instead of lagú, "weakening".
 The non-standard pronunciation of Cois Fharraige with lengthened vowels and heavily reduced endings gives it a distinct sound.
-Distinguishing features of Connacht and Ulster dialect include the pronunciation of word-final //w// as /[w]/, rather than as /[vˠ]/ in Munster.
-For example, sliabh ("mountain") is /[ʃlʲiəw]/ in Connacht and Ulster as opposed to /[ʃlʲiəβ]/ in the south.
-In addition Connacht and Ulster speakers tend to include the "we" pronoun rather than use the standard compound form used in Munster, e.g. bhí muid is used for "we were" instead of bhíomar.
+Distinguishing features of Connacht and Ulster dialect include the pronunciation of word-final -bh and -mh as /[w]/, rather than as /[vˠ]/ in Munster.
+For example, sliabh ("mountain") is /[ʃlʲiəw]/ in Connacht and Ulster, as opposed to /[ʃlʲiəβ]/ in the south.
+In addition Connacht and Ulster speakers tend to include the "we" pronoun rather than use the synthetic form favoured in Munster, e.g. bhí muid is used for "we were" instead of bhíomar.